ZK-University/ZKU/README.md

 description: Open-source archive of the ZKU online course
 ---

 > We are currently migrating materials from Cohort 5 on zku.gnomio.com to this repository.
-You can contribute by accessing through guest login on the platform, copying and formatting the content and submitting a pull request.
+You can contribute by accessing through guest login on the platform, copying and formatting the content, and submitting a pull request at https://github.com/ZK-University/ZKU

 # About ZKU